-We just finished presenting a new webinar on raising awareness, where I presented a bunch of different ways to go about it (Join us next week for an encore).
+During our webinar on How to Raise Awareness for Your Cause on a Budget, I presented a bunch of different ways to go about it.
 We polled participants, and here are the ten ideas, in order, that they thought could work best for them.

 Maybe some of these could work for you too?